Tote Cheltenham offer: Get £20 in free bets for the festival

 Bet on a modern website or user-friendly app.
 The app allows you to wager quickly from anywhere in the world with home page quick links to the next race.
 Both platforms have the same sports and betting coverage.

-Tote take their responsibilities seriously to keep customers secure while protecting their privacy.
+Tote takes its responsibilities seriously to keep customers secure while protecting their privacy.
 Several reliable security measures are in place, including Secure Socket Layer technology.
 Bet with peace of mind.

 The Tote bet in-play feature is worth a look.
 Traders allow members to wager on almost all sports fixtures after starting.
 A live betting trader will cover the match, updating the odds and markets to reflect the play.